Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Aare InterlakenBrücke über die Aare in Interlaken (Foto: Seraina Zellweger)

-You’ve got more activities to choose from for the next two days than you can wrap your head around.
-It all depends on your budget, but in Interlaken, the sky’s the limit.
+For the next two days, you'll have more activities to choose from than you can imagine.
+It all depends on your budget, but in Interlaken, the sky's the limit.

-Of course, the No. 1 destination everybody wants to see out here is the famous Jungfraujoch – aka Top of Europe.
-If you’re after a slightly more budget-friendly experience, I suggest looking into visiting Mount Schilthorn, Schynige Platte, Grindelwald First or Männlichen instead.
-The rides up to these mountains and the views from the top won’t disappoint you.
+If you're looking for a more budget-friendly alternative to the Jungfraujoch, I recommend visiting the Schilthorn, Schynige Platte, Grindelwald First, or Männlichen instead.
+The rides to these mountains and the views from the summits won't disappoint.

 Jungfraujoch Winter SchneeAussicht vom Jungfraujoch im Winter (Foto: Dennis Josek)